Canadian Memorial Chiropractic College (CMCC)

 Knowledge Translation and Health Policy

 To improve the uptake, delivery and continuity of health care, based on research evidence, patient-oriented outcomes and informed decision making.
 Primary areas of study include knowledge translation, health policy, health economics, health services organization and management, as well as implementation science.
-A pre-implementation qualitative case study includes development of an evidence-informed self-management toolkit for low back pain, adapted for the Tobique First Nation, Canada.
+A pre-implementation qualitative case study includes the development of an evidence-informed self-management toolkit for low back pain, adapted for the Tobique First Nation, Canada.

 The Ontario Tech – CMCC Centre for Disability Prevention and Rehabilitation (CDPR)